zxuuuustupid/TableTime/README.md

 ```
 ## Motivation

-In today's data-driven world, multivariate time series (MTS) are widely used in fields such as healthcare, industrial monitoring, and human behavior recognition.
-By recording temporal information across multiple dimensions, these data provide a rich foundation for decision support and trend analysis.
-However, traditional time series classification (TSC) methods have significant limitations in capturing temporal dependencies and multi-channel characteristics.
-While deep learning techniques have significantly improved the performance of time series classification, the high complexity and "black-box" nature of the models have limited their widespread adoption in practical applications.
+In today’s data-driven world, multivariate time series (MTS) are essential in areas like healthcare, industrial monitoring, and behavior recognition.
+Traditional time series classification (TSC) methods struggle to capture temporal dependencies and multi-channel patterns, while deep learning models, despite their strong performance, are often complex and opaque.

-In recent years, the powerful reasoning capabilities and cross-domain generalization of large language models (LLMs) have brought new possibilities to time series data analysis.
-However, directly applying LLMs to time series classification tasks still faces numerous challenges, such as the mismatch between time series data and the semantic space of text, high computational costs, and the inefficient use of model reasoning capabilities.
-To overcome these bottlenecks, we propose **TableTime**, a novel time series classification framework based on table comprehension, which aims to fully leverage the reasoning power of LLMs, redefine multivariate time series classification as a table comprehension task, and open up a new paradigm for time series data analysis.
+Large language models (LLMs) offer powerful reasoning and cross-domain generalization, but applying them directly to TSC is hindered by data–text mismatches, high costs, and underutilized reasoning ability.
+To address these issues, we propose **TableTime**, a framework that reformulates MTS classification as a table comprehension task, enabling LLMs to better exploit their reasoning power and offering a new paradigm for time series analysis.

 ![](pic/background.png)<center></center>